granumignis/PaperDelivery2000/README.md

 PAPER DELIVERY 2000

-HOW TO PLAY:
+HOW TO PLAY: INPUT

-INPUT:
+Keyboard

-Keyboard (Arrow keys or WASD keys to move) + Mouse (Change Aim Direction, click to throw)
+	Arrow keys or WASD keys to move

+Mouse

+	Move cursor  to change Aim Direction
+	Left click to throw

-Dual Stick GamePad (Tested on Xbox 360 Controller
+Dual Stick GamePad (Tested on Xbox 360 Controller)

 	Left Stick Moves
 	Right Stick Changes Aim Direction
 	Shoot with 'A' (bottom face button or right trigger)

-VISUALS:
+HOW TO PLAY: VISUALS

-That little thing coming out of you is an aim reticle Those are mailboxes around you the thing you are shooting is a newspaper
+	That little thing coming out of you is an aim reticle Those are mailboxes around you
+	the thing you are shooting is a newspaper
 	(You are actually throwing it)

-TIPS:
+HOW TO PLAY: TIPS

 	Don't run out of papers!
 (You only get 6!)